-DEP 311, 312, 313: Scene Painting II (2 credits each term)
+DEP 311, 312, 313: Scene Painting II (1 credit each term)

 A review of basic processes and techniques will be the foundation for development of more complex assignments.
-Specialized applicators, dyes, and multi-step processes will be introduced.
+Specialized applicators, bas-relief carving, dry pigment, dyes and multi-step processes will be introduced.
+A translucent painting will be the final project.